DurlaDaniel/Automation-Test-Example/README.md

-Below is a automation test example , that i wrote  while working on projects.
+Below are some automations test example , that i wrote  while working on projects.

 .........................................